East Wanneroo District Structure Plan

 • direct engagement with many landowners and community groups.

-What changes have been made in the final structure plan following consultation?
+What changes were made to the DSP following consultation?

-Key changes made in the final East Wanneroo District Structure Plan are:
+Key changes made in the final East Wanneroo District Structure Plan were:

 • removal of 19.8ha of land from the parkland notation in Precinct 8